How Can I Homeschool With Babies & Toddlers ?

 10.TRAIN GOOD HABITS

-into your kids.
+Help your kids form good habits.
 Teach them how to tidy, hang washing on the line, unpack the dishwasher, put their clothes away, clear the table, make breakfast and make lunch.
 The more they can do for themselves the less you have to do for them.
 Please, please, please take the view that this is a journey.
 That they will grow older and if you take the time now training in the little things, of good behaviour and good habits, the days will run smoother as time goes by.

 One Final Observation